cudail/snolf-rb2/README.md

 [V_customsave-v1.soc]: https://mb.srb2.org/showthread.php?t=45730

-## Controls
+## Gameplay

 Snolf cannot move or jump like a normal character.
-Instead they must take a golf swing.
+They can only move via golf.

 **Swing:** Aim with the camera and use the Jump button to time your shots' horizontal and vertical power.
+You can also hold the forward button when you press Jump to charge vertical power first.

 **Mulligan:** Hold the Spin button to undo your last shot.
 Use this if you get stuck.

 *Tip:* If the camera is getting caught on a wall use first person view to aim.

-## Commands

-Snolf comes with some console commands to allow for some customisation.
-In a multiplayer game commands affect all players, can only be used by admins, and are announced in chat when called.
+You must come to a full stop before you can take your next shot, so choose each shot wisely.
+Because Snolf can be very difficult to control they have infinite lives.
+Snolf is also immune to the spinning fire jets in Red Volcano Zone.

+### Boss Mode

+When fighting a boss Snolf gets some extra leeway.
+Against a boss you can take a shot after touching the ground (even if you bounce or roll), after hitting the boss or after getting hit by the boss.
+Bosses also drop six rings when hit.
+These features can be toggled off if you prefer (see below).

 ### Everybody's Snolf

-The command `everybodys_snolf` can will force all character to play like Snolf, including characters from other mods.
-This could potentially be unstable and not play nicely with other mods.
-Use at your own risk.
-It can be called with no argument to toggle Everybody's Snolf mode on or off or called with `on` or `off` to enable and disable respectively.

-By default this mode will also override the default life count portion of the heads up display in order to display an altered character name.
-This behaviour can be changed with the `everybodys_snolf_name_override` command.
-Setting this to `0` will return to the HUD to normal. `1` is the default value and shows an altered character name. `2` will disable the life count entirely.
-This is for compatibility with other mods.
-Calling the command without any argument will toggle between `0` and `1`.
+Snolf isn't just for Snolf.
+With Everybody's Snolf everybody can snolf.
+Use the `everybodys_snolf` command to get everyone in on the fun.
+It even works with characters from other addons, but I can't guarantee it won't break anything.

-### Gameplay aids
+### Shot Guide

-Because levels can be very difficult to complete with Snolf there are a bunch of commands to make the game a bit easier.
-All commands can be called with `on` to disable or `off` to enable, or no argument to toggle.

-* `snolf_inf_rings`: Ring count forced to 999 (default: off)
-* `snolf_inf_air`: No drowning (default: off)
-* `snolf_death_mulligan`: Return to last resting place on death (default: off)
-* `snolf_ground_control`: Enable steering on the ground (default: off)
-* `snolf_air_shot`: Shots can be taken in the air (default: off)
-* `snolf_save_states`: Enables save states.
-See next section for details (default: off)
-* `snolf_inf_lives`: Extra life is refunded on death (default: on)
-* `snolf_fire_shield`: Protects from spinning fire jets (but not other fire damage sources)(default: on)
+If you want some help with aiming your shots you can use the `snolf_shot_guide` command to enable a targetting system.

 ### Save states

-If `snolf_save_states` is enabled then you save and load the player state with the custom action buttons.
+To help even more, if `snolf_save_states` is enabled then you save and load the player state with the custom action buttons.
 Custom action 1 saves the current player state, custom action 2 loads a state and custom action 3 undoes the last save state.
 The player state includes the player position, momentum, ring count and shot charge.
+This is not a full save state like you would have in an emulator.
+It only affects the player and can't be used between dying and respawning.

+## Commands

+In addition to the ones mentioned above there are many commands provided to let you customise Snolf.
+Generally commands can be toggled on or off by calling them without any argument or can be called followed by `on` or `off`.

+In multiplayer games these settings affect all players, can only be used by admins, and are announced in chat when activated.

+Commands listed have their default value listed after them in square brackets.

-### Boss behaviour
+### Boss Settings

-The following commands change behaviour in boss fights to make them a bit easier to deal with.
-Most of these are on by default:

-* `snolf_shot_on_hit_boss`: Snolf can take a shot immediately after hitting a boss (default on)
+* `snolf_shot_on_hit_boss` [on]: Take a shot immediately after hitting a boss
-* `snolf_shot_on_hit_by_boss`: Snolf can take a shot immediately after being hit by a boss (default on)
+* `snolf_shot_on_hit_by_boss` [on]: Take a shot after getting hit by a boss
-* `snolf_rings_on_hit_boss`: Snolf gets a ring after hitting a boss (default on)
+* `snolf_rings_on_hit_boss` [on]: Bosses drop rings on hit
-* `snolf_shot_on_touch_ground_when_in_boss`: When fighting a boss Snolf can take a shot immediately after hitting the ground or bouncing, instead of having to come to a rest (default on)
+* `snolf_shot_on_touch_ground_when_in_boss` [on]: When fighting a boss Snolf can take a shot immediately after touching the ground
-* `snolf_shot_on_touch_wall_when_in_boss`: When fighting a boss Snolf can take a shot immediately after hitting a wall (default off)
+* `snolf_shot_on_touch_wall_when_in_boss` [off]: When fighting a boss Snolf can take a shot immediately after touching the ground

+### Everybody's Snolf

+* `everybodys_snolf` [off]: Force all characters to control like Snolf.
+* `everybodys_snolf_name_override` [on]: Changes the name displayed on the life counter in the head's up display for non-Snolf characters.
+Turning it off returns the life count display to normal.
+Can also be set to `2` in to disable the life counter entirely.

+### Other Gameplay Settings

+* `snolf_inf_lives` [on]: Extra life is refunded on death
+* `snolf_fire_shield` [on]: Protects from spinning fire jets in Red Volcano
+* `snolf_shot_guide` [off]: Display a shot guide to help aim
+* `snolf_save_states` [off]: Enables save states with the custom action buttons
+* `snolf_inf_air` [off]: No drowning in water or space
+* `snolf_inf_rings` [off]: Ring count forced to 999
+* `snolf_ground_control` [off]: Enable steering on the ground
+* `snolf_death_mulligan` [off]: Return to last resting place on death
+* `snolf_air_shot` [off]: Shots can be taken in the air

 ## Known Issues